pine64/website/content/documentation/PineNote/Development/Apps.md

 Emulator recommendation for developing and testing PineNote apps: https://github.com/michaelshiel/picom-epaper

-The PineNote is a specialized device, mainly due to the eink display having unique display and refresh characteristics.
+The PineNote is a specialized device, mainly due to the e-ink display having unique display and refresh characteristics.
 Finding and configuring apps that work well sometimes requires a lot of tweaking and a lot exploring, especially for applications containing fast screen updates and animations, as well as depend on a lot of colors.